Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 But the question is, is there such a thing in this day and age?

-Is Andy Burman Burnham the answer?
+Is Andy Burnham the answer?

-He won't get a seat in Manchester because reform will absolutely win any by-election in Manchester.
+He won't get a seat in Manchester because Reform will absolutely win any by-election in Manchester.

-Uh they are far too safe, even in this climate, and there are several seats that are available.
+And there are several seats that are available.

 Yes, the only hope.